Our Officers & EJS Team

 Stacy B. Calhoun, PhD

-Stacy Calhoun is the Vice President at EJSs.
-She is a criminologist and has been involved in criminal justice and behavioral health research for over 16 years where she has directed numerous research and evaluation studies funded by the National Institute on Drug Abuse, the California Endowment, the National Institute of Justice, and various correctional systems.
-Dr. Calhoun currently oversees both the CCWF and CIW projects.
+Stacy Calhoun is the Vice President at EJS.
+She is a criminologist and has been involved in criminal justice and behavioral health research for over 16 years.
+She has directed numerous research and evaluation studies funded by the National Institute on Drug Abuse, the California Endowment, the National Institute of Justice, and various correctional systems.

 Lindsey Price is the Chief Financial Officer/Treasurer for EJS.
 Ms. Price has been an essential member to the success of numerous startups and small businesses.
 After taking a break from the startup world for 4 years, in which she worked with a multi-client Accounting and CPA Firm, Lindsey decided to return to her roots of a San Diego based startup.
 She is now the owner of L. Price Consulting, which specializes in accounting for small businesses and non-profits.

-Velda Dobson-Davis is a Retired Annuitant for the CDCR and is the Program Director for both Healing Trauma and Beyond Violence at CCWF.
+Velda Dobson-Davis is a retired Chief Deputy Warden from the CDCR and is the Program Coordinator for both Healing Trauma and Beyond Violence programs at Central California Women’s Facility.

-Rochelle Leonard is a Retired Annuitant for the CDCR and is the Program Director for both Healing Trauma and Beyond Violence at CIW.
+Rochelle Leonard is a retired Captain from the CDCR and is the Program Coordinator for both Healing Trauma and Beyond Violence at the California Institution for Women.

-Carlos Ramirez is a Retired Annuitant for the CDCR and is the Program Director for Exploring Trauma (Moving Beyond Violence) at CIM.
+Carlos Ramirez is a retired Corrections Case Manager from the CDCR and is the Program Coordinator for Exploring Trauma (Moving Beyond Violence) at the California Institution for Men.

-Michael Tann is a Retired Annuitant for the CDCR and is the Program Director for for Exploring Trauma (Moving Beyond Violence) at Corcoran.
+Henry Moran s a retired Corrections Case Manager from the CDCR and is the Program Coordinator for Exploring Trauma (Moving Beyond Violence) at Avenal State Prison.

 Liliana Gregorio, BSW is a research assistant at EJS with a bachelors degree in Social Welfare.